The Liberator: A Liver Meridian Archetype

 The Liberator: A Meridian Concerned with Freedom

-Other Archetypes: Liberator, Caretaker, Rescuer, Samaritan, Servant
+Other Archetypes: Caretaker, Rescuer, Samaritan, Servant

 When our freedom is threatened, we often have diverse reactions.
-Some will try to run, others to fight.
+Some will try to run, and others fight.
 If a cause is near and dear to their heart, the liberator must fight.
 They are extremely empathetic and often find themselves in the position of caretaker for family and friends.

 The liberator knows that true success is built on the freedom to choose, the freedom to make mistakes, and the freedom to become who you were meant to be.
 Everyone in the world has a right to make their own choices.
 They deserve the opportunity to fulfill their dreams.